 Strategic Planning Timelines

-The timelines for each phase of the strategic planning cycle are based on the seven-year accreditation cycle of the University.
+The timelines for each phase of the strategic planning cycle are based on the current accreditation cycle of the University.
 Core planning, assessment, reporting, and resourcing requirements by academic year are represented in the chart below, as well as the academic quarter during which each requirement is expected to be completed.

 Timelines for each phase of the strategic planning cycle can also be found on the respective page for each phase, along with additional information and resources.